jrabmer/obsidian-to-gitlab-wiki/README.md

 - [ ] Fix line break issue on Gitlab
 - [ ] Use name with spaces instead of page slugs for links in files
-- [ ] Implement more GFM featues in the future
+- [ ] Implement more GFM features in the future
 - [ ] Add WikiLink support

 ## 📩 Contact